Last updated on November 29th, 2022

 Cons

 The Burgon & Ball GTS/CGGA Topiary Trimming Shears are ideal for light-medium topiary works.
-They are perfect for handing new growth rather than taking down stubborn branches.
+They are perfect for handling new growth rather than taking down stubborn branches.

-These metallic shears are surprisingly light to use even for people with wrist problems.
-You may have to sharpen them to get them to the state that you prefer but other than that they do a good job.
+These metallic shears are surprisingly light, even for people with wrist problems.
+You may have to sharpen them to get them to the state you prefer, but other than that, they do a good job.

 Buy from Amazon.co.uk

 These shears are designed with user comfort in mind because of the ergonomic handles fitted.
-The comfortable shock-absorbing shears prevent the hands from getting overly fatigued when working for longer periods of time.
-You can trust that your money is not wasted because the shears come with a 25-year warranty which is longer than another other warranty other manufactures offer.
+The comfortable shock-absorbing shears prevent the hands from getting overly fatigued when working for longer periods.
+They also come with an amazing 25-year warranty, which is longer than any other warranty manufacturers offer.

 Pros

-For those looking for large lightweight box shears, the Gardena 399-20 Comfort Boxwood Secateurs would be well worth considering.
+For those looking for large but lightweight and premium box shears, these Gardena Comfort Boxwood Shears would be well worth considering.
 These shears feature long sharp blades that give clean cuts making it perfect for light-medium jobs.
 The shears are not designed to cut through thick dry branches as that will be strenuous however, they perform well on green fresh stems which makes them perfect for gaining topiary.
-They are a bit pricey but at least the performance is not shoddy.
+They were a bit pricey, but I think they’re worth the cost.

 Buy from Amazon.co.uk

-Another good pair of topiary shears is the WOLF-Garten HSB Box Tree Hedge Shears, which cut through branches like butter.
-The lightweight model weighs only 230g making them easy to use.
-You will find that the blades featured in this model are curved to provide precision cutting and they can be sharpened if they get blunt to keep them in perfect condition with a super sharp blade, something this is essential when trimming topiary.
+Another good pair of topiary shears are these WOLF-Garten HSB Box Shears, which cut through branches like butter.
+The lightweight model weighs only 230g, making it easy to use and one of the lightest shears for their size.
+The blades are curved to provide precision cutting, and they can be sharpened if they get blunt to keep them in perfect condition with a super sharp blade, which is essential when trimming topiary.

 Pros